- Advancing Technology Trends - Continued cloud computing technology growth may be limited with the growing need for faster real-time actions.

 The Rugged Edge

-Often referred to as Industry 4.0 or the Fourth Industrial Revolution, the digitalization of heavy industry is a larger than life transformation of equipment and processes to build an end-to-end ecosystem that leverages the advantages of edge computing and IIoT.
-This ecosystem involves every facet throughout enterprise resource planning (ERP) from internal functions including sales, procurement, engineering and R&D, all the way to external players in suppliers, logistics and end-users.
+Often referred to as Industry 4.0 or the Fourth Industrial Revolution, the digitalization of heavy industry is a transformation of equipment and processes to build an end-to-end ecosystem that leverages the advantages of edge computing and IIoT.
+This ecosystem involves every facet throughout enterprise resource planning (ERP), from internal functions including sales, procurement, engineering and R&D, all the way to external players in suppliers, logistics and end-users.

 The application topology of edge computing moving data, applications, service and power closer to the source of data generation can attain valuable insights for industrial factories looking to make better informed strategic decisions.
 The benefits of digitalization does not only stop at increasing production efficiency or expanding tactical regionalization, it also opens the possibilities for developing new products and technology for new untapped verticals.